 CPC Lie #3: "Condoms don't work."

-Truth: The WHO- World Health Organization disputes this dangerous lie, sharing that intact condoms prevent sexually transmitted infections and unintended pregnancies with an effectiveness rate of 97%.
+Truth: The World Health Organization disputes this dangerous lie, sharing that intact condoms used correctly prevent sexually transmitted infections and unintended pregnancies with an effectiveness rate of 97%.
 Likewise, the National Institute of Health also touts the effectiveness of condoms.
-Abstinence is the only 100% way to guarantee that you are preventing unintended pregnancies, but hormonal birth control and other forms of contraception, such as condoms, can protect a woman from getting pregnant more than 99% of the time.
+Abstinence is the only 100% way to avoid unintended pregnancies, but hormonal birth control and other forms of contraception, such as condoms, are highly effective.
 A woman should consult with her doctor about the form of contraception that is best for her.

-CPC Lie #4: "The abortion pill, RU-486, is dangerous and not medically safe for women."
+CPC Lie #4: "The abortion pill is dangerous."

-Truth: According to the FDA (Food and Drug Administration), medication abortion using Mifeprex (also known as RU-486) is safe if taken with a prescription from and the consultation of a licensed medical provider.
-Medication abortion is generally only available in the first nine weeks of pregnancy, and serious complications occur in less that 0.5% of cases.
-As the FDA states, "since the approval of Mifeprex in September 2000, FDA has been informed of six deaths in the United States due to serious infections following medical abortion with mifepristone and misoprostol that FDA has concluded may possibly be related to the use of these drugs.
+(generic name mifepristone, sometimes referred to as RU-486) is safe if taken with a prescription from and in the consultation of a licensed medical provider.
+Medication abortion is available in the 70 days after a woman's last menstrual period, and serious complications occur in less that 0.5% of cases.
+As the FDA states, "Since the approval of Mifeprex in September 2000, FDA has been informed of six deaths in the United States due to serious infections following medical abortion with mifepristone and misoprostol that FDA has concluded may possibly be related to the use of these drugs.
 These women died from sepsis (serious infection involving the bloodstream)…We do not know whether using Mifeprex and misoprostol caused these deaths."
-The FDA does state that only licensed medical providers should prescribe RU-486 because as with any other prescription drug, patients need to be given correct information on how to take the medication and be monitored.
-A physician can explain the pros and cons and potential complications of different types of abortion procedures (medication vs. a procedure).
+Only licensed health care providers should prescribe and provide Mifeprex.
+Learn more about medication abortion using mifepristone here at the FDA's fact sheet

-CPC Lie #5: "Birth control and the 'morning-after pill' are abortifacients."
+CPC Lie #5: "Birth control and the 'morning-after pill' cause abortions."

 CPC Lie #6: "Abortion causes women permanent psychological and mental damage, including 'post-abortion syndrome.'"